JOIN A COMMITTEE

-This committee serves as a sounding board for the Director of Education, helps set policies concerning the Religious School, facilitates parental involvement in the school, oversees the High School Program, and plans fundraising for the Religious School.
-The goal pf the Education Committee is to strengthen connections to Jewish life.
+This committee serves as a sounding board for the Director of Education, helps set policies concerning the Religious School, facilitates parental involvement in the school, oversees the High School Program, and plans to fundraise for the Religious School.
+The goal of the Education Committee is to strengthen connections to Jewish life.

 House and Grounds Committee

 This committee supports and provides guidance to the Executive Director in the following areas: maintenance, repairs, and improvements to the buildings and grounds owned by Temple Emanuel Jefferson Road Campus, supervision of custodial staff, and oversight of facility usage.

 This committee prepares annual the budget. reviews the annual audit and monitors Temple's assets, incomes and expenses.